 The MBA program also conducts a specific test to gauge web browsing performance.
 The web browsing test accesses nine popular websites that include text and images, but not streaming video.
 The time required to download a webpage depends on many factors, including the consumer's in-home network, the download speed within an ISP's network, the web server's speed, congestion in other networks outside the consumer's ISP's network (if any), and the time required to look up the network address of the webserver.
 Only some of these factors are under control of the consumer's ISP.
 Chart 9 displays the average webpage download time as a function of the advertised download speed.
-As shown by this chart, webpage download time decreases as download speed increases, from about 9.3 seconds at 1.5 Mbps download speed to about 1.4-1.7 seconds for 30 Mbps download speed.
-Subscribers to service tiers exceeding 25 Mbps experience slightly smaller webpage download times decreasing to 1.1 second at 300 Mbps.
+As shown by this chart, webpage download time decreases as download speed increases, from about 9.8 seconds at 1.5 Mbps download speed to about 1.5 seconds for 25 Mbps download speed.
+Subscribers to service tiers exceeding 25 Mbps experience slightly smaller webpage download times decreasing to 1-1.25 seconds at 150 Mbps.
+Beyond 150 Mbps, the webpage download times decrease only by minor amounts.
 These download times assume that only a single user is using the Internet connection when the webpage is downloaded, and does not account for more common scenarios, where multiple users within a household are simultaneously using the Internet connection for viewing web pages, as well as other applications such as real-time gaming or video streaming.